dalmolingroup/essential_genes_paper/README.md

   - Early lethality: genes that cause lethality from fertilization to embryo implantation
   - Mild lethality: genes that cause lethality from embryo implantation to birth;
   - Late lethality: genes that cause lethality right after birth (a few weeks after pup birth).

+  Mouse categories table can be found at `scripts_geneplast/mouse/ontologies_lethal_categories_final.csv`